RonJoy22/JoynerRonald_RentalCar_Capstone/README.md

 Features
-Toggle Theme: Dark/Light Mode
 Vehicle: Users can explore the luxury collection of vehicles for rent by day.
-Booking System: Users can place bids .
+Booking System: Users can upload sensitive data and book vehicles and recieve a confirmation email.
-Responsive Design: The application is fully responsive, providing an optimal viewing experience on desktops, tablets, and mobile devices.
+Login/Signup: Users can sign up and login to the site.
+Authentication and security implemented through CORS.